serpenscaput/wl9/Wolfenstein Extension Set One/Wolfenstein Extension Set One - README - plaintext.txt

         This package was distributed to the InterNet by Josh Templin.
-If you have any questions, comments, or problems, feel free to contact me at jtemplin@ub.d.umn.edu .
+If you have any questions, comments, or problems, feel free to contact me at jtemplin (at) ub.d.umn.edu .
 I will attempt to answer/fix any questions/problems you have, and all comments will be sent to the author.